multivoltage/marilena/README.md

 # Intro

-We know emails are `VERY HARD` to develop.
+We know emails are `VERY HARD` to develop from scratch.
-Sometimes you can use tool like Maiject, SendPulse, MailerSend, Stripo.email etc. Some if this have cool interface with drag and drop and different actions to do.
+Sometimes you can use tool like Maiject, SendPulse, MailerSend, Stripo.email etc. Some of this have cool interfaces with drag and drop and different actions to do.

 So why you/your company should use this library?

+- you need to produce some html files using layouts and partials for different languages, passing them to a backend witch add maybe some data coming from itself (or another service) and fills your html files with its template engine.
+- backend of your company deploy email using with a custom service that use Amazon SES.
 - previous providers are not able to customize some parts.
 For example css rule.
 Or to do this is very complicated.
 - coming from [email-foundation-template](https://github.com/foundation/foundation-emails) and you want to try a different tool with advantages (please read below about features).
 - having complete control of development without use any Saas is mandatory.
-- the builded emails should be consumed by a backend service which use the emails again adding metadata coming from itself, or another api service for example.
-This scenario is the motivation which produced this library.

-Today market and opensource offers library that makes the development more easy.
-But each library/tools allow us to do a single thing without focus on a full development flow.
-This project wants to mix up MJML, a template engine for variables/logic and a web server, to create a tool able to generate emails with a simple flow and command.
-Please keep in mind that market offers some cool services like Maiject, SendPulse, MailerSend, Stripo.email etc so maybe you can find a fit with one of these solutions.
+This project wants to mix up MJML, a template engine for variables and a web server, to create a tool able to generate emails with a simple flow and one command.
+Please keep in mind that Maiject, SendPulse, MailerSend, Stripo.email etc maybe can be already perfect for your purpose.

 ## 🚀 Usage